Slicer/Slicer/Docs/developer_guide/script_repository.md

 :::{note}

 **Fully worked examples**:
-* The [Slicer source code](https://github.com/Slicer/Slicer) is about half written in Python and can be used to find working examples
+The Slicer source code has Python [scripted modules](https://github.com/Slicer/Slicer/tree/master/Modules/Scripted) and [scripted Segmentation Editor effects](https://github.com/Slicer/Slicer/tree/master/Modules/Loadable/Segmentations/EditorEffects/Python) that can be used as working examples.
 * Most [Slicer Extensions](https://github.com/topics/3d-slicer-extension) are written in Python to address specific use cases.
 Looking at their source code can be valuable.
 * The [Slicer Discourse forum](https://discourse.slicer.org/) has many code snippets and discussions.